 “Yes, yes it is.
 Too many, if I’m being honest.
 They really irritate me when I’m trying to write my award-winning blog.”

 “Oh, really,” he says.
 “What sort of blog is it?”

 “Ha.
 Exactly!” shrieks my wife, smugly.

-After losing the first two rounds, my wife is grumpy.
 We are sitting in the queue for our next appointment in an angry silence, much like the other parents.

 I find my daughter’s school draw and leaf through her work.
 My daughter is 6 years old, and so far her school years have been something of a challenge.
 The first few years of her knuckling down to work were tough.
 We own a cafe next to the primary school and when the kitchen window was open you could hear her in the playground crying for her mummy.
 Sometimes it would last all day – it was heartbreaking.

 The more I look through her exercise books, the more emotional I become.
 The teacher’s comments were getting better.
 More red ticks.
 More ‘Good work Gracie’ comments.
 I pull out one of her drawings.
 It’s a bright picture of a sunflower with a warm, smiley face.
 Tears begin to well up.
 It’s our daughter who is being more dynamic – not us.